nataliehman/academic-kickstart-hugo-portfolio/content/project/redesign-data-dashboard/index.md

 +++
-title = "Designing an internal admin system" date = 2018-12-24T17:21:53Z draft = false
+title = "Redesigning a data dashboard" date = 2018-12-24T17:21:53Z
+draft = false
 weight = 3

 # Project summary to display on homepage.
 summary = "A team project I did whilst working at Smartology.
-The focus was to design an internal dashboard for campaign management."
+The focus was to redesign a data dashboard for campaign management."

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.